 Complete environment would be provisioned from Development phase.
 Development Integration testing is critical as CWA includes multiple end point interaction.

-All the network firewall related changes to enable seamless communication of CWA with other end points will be addressed by TMK IS
+All the network firewall related changes to enable seamless communication of CEI with other end points will be supported by TMK IS

 All credentials can be stored in CyberArk and corresponding CyberArk accounts would be created